ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p><b>The Headers section of Page No. 518</b></p>
 <p>The Headers section of the page has an incorrect chapter number and name.
 It should be Chapter 15:  Explain the security implications of proper hardware, software, and data asset management</p>

+<p><b>Exam Discount Voucher Link</b></p>
+<p>The current exam discount voucher link in the book is temporarily now working.
+Kindly refer to this lin: https://www.testforless.store/discounts and follow the steps mentioned in the book.</p>